marafa/ansible-pull-demo/README.md

 - an IAM role attached to the EC2 instance with the `AmazonSSMManagedInstanceCore` policy.
 This is automatically taken care of by terraform

 ## TODO
-- proof of concept that `ansible-pull` can work on a private repo
 - private repo: - set up a new automation user in github and give this new user "write" access thru your organisation. see this github issue for [more info](https://github.com/jollygoodcode/jollygoodcode.github.io/issues/11)
 - properly exclude AWS hostname
-- checkout `remote-exec` in terraform
 - save the GitHub repo URL in one central location instead of the current 3 different locations:
   - user-data.sh
   - /terraform/EC2-instances.tf